trinhngocthuyen/trinhngocthuyen.github.io/_posts/reading/2017-12-18-Reading-Week-51-Dec-18-Dec-24.md

 ### Dec 20, 2017

+[[3] The Senior Engineer’s Guide to Helping Others Make Decisions](http://silverwraith.com/blog/2017/10/the-senior-engineers-guide-to-helping-others-make-decisions){:.post-link-reading} <post-content-tag>#soft-skills #problem-solving #mentor</post-content-tag>
+- I really enjoy this article.
+The way the senior engineer helped the junior one in the third conversation is awesome.
+Though I am not a senior engineer, this inter-personal skill is extremely necessary for collaboration with others.
+- A vital factor contributing to the power of this tip is how language is used: *"That's a good point", "That would be great"*.

 [[2] No more rainbows!](https://agilescientific.com/blog/2017/12/14/no-more-rainbows){:.post-link-reading} <post-content-tag>#data #visualization</post-content-tag>
 - In short, despite that rainbow colomap is eye-catching, it has some drawbacks in terms of interpretation and readability.
 There's a good point to reason about solutions:
 > I think what people like is the colour variance — it acts like contours, highlighting subtle features in the surface